dtcenter/MET/internal/scripts/docker/README.md

 * `${BRANCH_NAME}` is the MET branch to checkout

-2. `Dockerfile.copy` compiles MET using the specified branch or tag from local source code, sets a working directory, downloads and installs MET and GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
+2. `Dockerfile.copy` compiles MET using the specified branch or tag from local source code, sets a working directory, downloads and installs GhostScript fonts, and deletes the MET source code for tagged releases matching "v"*.
 It uses a local Docker image for the base compilation environment for MET from the